Get equipped to make your first crypto trade with this guide from our experts.

 - Security

-2) Fund Your Account
+2) Fund your account

 Most trading platforms offer a variety of ways for you to fund your account, including: